 Operating your account

 If you need someone else to operate your account, we may be able to register a Power of Attorney (POA) for you – please check the product T&Cs for confirmation.
-If we do this, your Attorney, rather than you, will receive all of the information about your account and in some circumstances, we may restrict what you’re able to do.
+If we do this, your Attorney will be able to access information about your account and in some circumstances, we may restrict what you’re able to do.

 At this time, we’re only able to register a POA if you’re an existing Atom customer - i.e. if you have downloaded the App, registered Your ID, verified your identity and opened an account.
 For security reasons, POA administration of an account is managed via our customer support team (rather than in the App) so please call us on 0333 399 0050 to discuss setting up a POA for your account.

 If you need any support to operate your account due to a temporary or permanent change in your circumstances, get in touch and we’ll do all we can to help.

 We may stop payments to and from any of your accounts and/or block access to them if we think it’s reasonably necessary because:

 - We’re concerned about the security of your account;

 - We suspect your account has been used fraudulently or in an unauthorised way; or